Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Review of entanglement wedge

-reproduces the corresponding $CFT_{1+1}$ replica result \cite{Calabrese:2014yza} only in the limit of high and low temperatures and the subtracted thermal entropy term is absent.
+For the configuration of two disjoint intervals, we only discuss the case where the disjoint intervals are in proximity $(x \to 1)$.
+Taking the limit $x \to 1$ in eq. (\ref{ryu-ew}), we arrive at the minimal entanglement wedge cross section for the disjoint intervals in proximity as follows

-This issue has been critically examined in \cite{Basak:2020oaf} where a possible resolution has been proposed by considering a tripartite system consisting of an interval $A$ of length $l$ with two auxiliary interval $B_1, B_2$ of length $L$ adjacent on either side of $A$ as described in \cite {Calabrese:2014yza}.
-Upon using the polygamy property of the minimal entanglement wedge cross section and then implementing the bipartite limit $L\to \infty$, the minimal entanglement wedge cross section for this configuration is given by \cite{Basak:2020oaf}
+Finally, the minimal entanglement wedge cross section for a single interval at zero temperature may be obtained from the property of EWCS for a pure state i.e $E_W(A,B)=S(A)$.
+The minimal EWCS for a single interval at a finite temperature is computed by considering a tripartite system consisting of an interval $A$ of length $l$ with two auxiliary interval $B_1, B_2$ of length $L$ adjacent on either side of $A$ as described in \cite {Calabrese:2014yza}.
+Upon using the polygamy property of the minimal EWCS and subsequently implementing the bipartite limit $L\to \infty$, the minimal EWCS for this configuration is given by \cite{Basak:2020oaf}

-The holographic entanglement negativity for the mixed state of a single interval $A$ in the dual $CFT_{1+1}$ at finite temperature may now be obtained by using eq. (\ref{holo-neg}) which is expressed as follows

-The above result matches exactly with the corresponding $CFT_{1+1}$ replica result \cite{Calabrese:2014yza} in contrast with that described by eq. (\ref{naive}) and reproduces the missing subtracted thermal entropy term in the expression for the entanglement negativity.